dboddie-canonical-work/disgorged-docs/build-and-staging-dependencies.rst

    -  Update/add LD_LIBRARY_PATH environment var in snapcraft.yaml.
 The following, for example, adds ``$SNAP/usr/lib``: ``yaml     apps:    example-app:      [...]      environment:         LD_LIBRARY_PATH: $LD_LIBRARY_PATH:$SNAP/usr/lib``

--  The missing library might be installed by another snap and shared to this snap by a `content interface <the-content-interface.md>`__, but the content interface is not connected.
+-  The missing library might be installed by another snap and shared to this snap by a :ref:`content interface <the-content-interface>`, but the content interface is not connected.

    -  Connect the snapd interface (manually for testing, or automatically for production).